ark-lang/ark-docs/GRAMMAR.md

 This document specifies the grammar for the Ark programming language.
 It's still a work in progress, some of the language may be missing, or some of the following may be incorrect/invalid or out-dated.

 The grammar pretty much maps straight onto the parsers source.
+Note that this is somewhat out-dated due to some heavy changes in the languages syntax.

 	digit = { "0" ...
 "9" }
 	letter = "a" ...
 "Z" | "_";
 	hex_digit = "0" ...
 "9" | "A" ...
 "F" | "a" ... "f"

 	identifier = letter { letter | digit };

 	sign = "+" | "-";
 	escaped_char = "\" ( "a" | "b" | "f" | "n" | "r" | "t" | "v" | "\" | "'" | """ );
 	binaryOp = logOp | relOp | addOp | mulOp;